Matriculation 2022 Remarks

 - Florence Hines, Vice President of Enrollment Management and Dean of Admissions and Financial Aid

-- Sarah Barber, Associate Dean for the First Year Program
+- Jennifer Thomas, Associate Dean for the First Year Program

 - Kimberly Flint Hamilton, Associate Dean for Diversity and Inclusion

-Students, this year and throughout your collegiate experience, you are very likely to interact with these institutional leaders.
-Please know that they work very hard to make St. Lawrence a place where you can thrive academically and personally during your collegiate career.
+Students, please know that these campus leaders work very hard to make St. Lawrence a place where you can thrive academically and personally during your collegiate career.
 Thank you, campus leaders, for all that you do.

 Also with us are representatives of our faculty.
 Students, they will be your professors, academic advisors, and mentors.
-They will challenge you in the classroom, support you as you seek out experiences such as undergraduate research, study abroad or study away, internships, and community based learning.
-I know you will develop lifelong connections with some of your faculty.
 They will care deeply about your success—academic, professional, and personal—and they will want to hear from you after you graduate.
 Faculty, will you please rise so that we may honor you?
-Thank you, faculty, for your commitment to all of our students, including this new group of students we are welcoming into our academy today.
+Thank you, faculty.

-Finally, I would like to recognize and thank all the students who are here today as a part of our program.
-Molly Thompson, from whom you’ll hear shortly, is President of Thelmo, our student government association.
+Finally and most importantly, I would like to recognize and thank all the students who are here today as a part of our program.
+Alexander Reyes, from whom you’ll hear shortly, is President of Thelmo, our student government association.
 We have students bearing the flags, singers, orientation leaders, and community assistants.
-I’d like to invite all such students to stand so we can thank you for the amazing work you’ve done to create a fun and easy move in and orientation experience for the newest members of our community.
+Come on everyone—please stand so we can recognize you.
+Thank you for the amazing work you’ve done to create a fun and easy move in and orientation experience for the newest members of our community.

-Before I hand the podium over to our next speaker, I’d like to take a moment to address the parents, family members, and friends who are with us here today to support our new students.
+Before I hand the podium over to our next speaker, I’d like to take a moment to address the parents, family members, and friends who are with us here today—whether in person or via our live stream from somewhere around the country or even around the world—to support our new students.

 Many thanks to each of you for being here today, for the support you have provided to your students throughout their lives, for the trust you place in us when your student joins the St. Lawrence community, and for the courage it takes to allow your children to leave your nest and spread their wings within our campus community.